Ebola Hemorrhagic Fever (Ebola Virus Disease)

 - Compared to most illnesses, Ebola hemorrhagic fever has a relatively short history since it was only discovered in 1976.
-There have been a several Ebola outbreaks, including the April 2014-May 2015 "unprecedented epidemic" in Africa, which are now abating.
+There have been several Ebola outbreaks, including the 2014-2016 "unprecedented epidemic" in Africa, which has abated.

 - Ebola viruses are mainly found in primates in Africa and possibly the Philippines; there are only occasional Ebola outbreaks of infection in humans.
 Ebola hemorrhagic fever occurs mainly in Africa in the Republic of the Congo, Gabon, Sudan, Ivory Coast, and Uganda, but it may occur in other African countries.

-- Ebola virus can be spread by direct contact with blood and secretions, by contact with blood and secretions that remain on clothing, and by needles and/or syringes used to treat Ebola-infected patients.
+- Ebola virus can be spread by direct contact with blood and secretions, by contact with blood and secretions that remain on clothing, and by needles and/or syringes or other medical supplies used to treat Ebola-infected patients.

 - Risk factors for Ebola hemorrhagic fever are travel to areas with endemic Ebola hemorrhagic fever and/or any close association with infected people.

 - Early clinical diagnosis is difficult as the symptoms are nonspecific; however, if the patient is suspected to have Ebola, the patient needs to be isolated and local and state health departments need to be immediately contacted.

 - Definitive diagnostic tests for Ebola hemorrhagic fever are ELISA and/or PCR tests; viral cultivation and biopsy samples may also be used.

 - There is no standard treatment for Ebola hemorrhagic fever; only supportive therapy and experimental treatment is available.

 - Prevention of Ebola hemorrhagic fever is difficult; early testing and isolation of the patient plus barrier protection for caregivers (mask, gown, goggles, and gloves) is very important to prevent other people from getting infected.

 - Researchers are trying to understand the Ebola virus and pinpoint its ecological reservoirs to better understand how Ebola outbreaks occur.
-Researchers are actively trying to establish an effective vaccine against Ebola viruses by using several experimental methods, but there is no vaccine available currently.
+Researchers are actively trying to establish an effective vaccine against Ebola viruses.

 Find out what women really need.